shakacode/shakapacker/docs/v6_upgrade.md

    ```
    If you prefer this configuration, then you will move your `app/javascript/packs/*` (including `application.js`) to `app/javascript/` and update the configuration file.

-   Note, moving your files is optional, as you can stil keep your entries in a separate directory, called something like `packs`, or `entries`.
+   Note, moving your files is optional, as you can still keep your entries in a separate directory, called something like `packs`, or `entries`.
 This directory is defined with the `source_path`.

 1. Update `webpack-dev-server` to the current version, greater than 4.2, updating `package.json`.